-The University of Central Florida is proud every year to host the American Mock Trial Association’s Southeastern Regional Tournament.
-AMTA’s Regional Tournaments are the first round of the American Mock Trial Association’s annual national tournament structure.
-The top teams from each Regional tournament advance and compete in the ORCS round of competition held in March.
+The University of Central Florida is proud to host the American Mock Trial Association’s Southeastern Regional Tournament every year.
+AMTA’s Regional Tournaments are the first round of the American Mock Trial Association’s annual national tournaments.
+The top teams from each regional tournament advance and compete in the Opening Round Championship Series in March.

-Following the registration deadline, AMTA will assign all timely registered teams to a Regional tournament and announce those team assignments in November shortly before Thanksgiving.
+Following the registration deadline, AMTA will assign all registered teams to a regional tournament and announce those team assignments in November shortly before Thanksgiving.

 Can you Judge the Competition?

-Each year the University of Central Florida relies on volunteers from our our legal community to judge the four rounds of our competition.
-Approximately fifty judges are needed for each round (two hundred judges total) to insure that the high standards of the American Mock Trial Association are met to provide fair, unbiased feedback to our competitors.
+Each year the University of Central Florida relies on volunteers from our legal community to judge the four rounds of our competition.
+Approximately fifty judges are needed for each round (two hundred judges total) to ensure that the high standards of the American Mock Trial Association are met to provide fair, unbiased feedback to our competitors.
 CLE credits approved by the Florida Bar are routinely available for bar members who volunteer their time for this tournament.
-Law Students, Attorneys, and Judges are welcome to provide their assistance for the program.
+Law students, attorneys and judges are welcome to volunteer.

 Moot Court is recognized as one of the most rigorous and prestigious programs in all of legal education.
-Members of the UCF Moot Court Program are the highest quality of advocates and orators that collaborate on the merits of ethics, case law, and representation.
+Members of the UCF Moot Court Program are the highest quality of advocates and orators, who collaborate on the merits of ethics, case law and representation.

 South Atlantic Regional Tournament Information

-Regional tournaments act as a qualifying tournament for teams wishing to compete at the ACMA National Tournament in January 2018.
-The top 20% of team competing at each regional will receive an automatic invitation to the national tournament.
+Regional tournaments act as a qualifying tournament for teams wishing to compete at the ACMA National Tournament at the beginning of the year.
+The top 20% of teams at each regional tournament will receive an automatic invitation to the national tournament.
 To compete in the national tournament, teams must first compete in an ACMA-sanctioned regional tournament.

-At the regional tournaments, two-person teams will be required to present oral arguments in three preliminary rounds on Saturday, November 4th.
+At the regional tournaments, two-person teams will be required to present oral arguments in three preliminary rounds.
 Each team will represent both petitioner and respondent.
 Order of argument and matching teams will be determined randomly.
-We will break 24 teams into the finals, holding five rounds on Sunday, November 5th, in single elimination rounds.
+24 teams will break into the finals in single eliminations rounds.